1.1 What is the Building Quality Standards Handbook?

 1.5.5 School and early learning facilities area schedules

-The required area allocation of each school is determined according to the type of school and its enrolments (both current and projected).
+The required area allocation of each school or early learning facility is determined according to the facility type and enrolments (both current and projected).

 Facilities schedules, which are available to DE staff and VSBA contractors, are used to determine built area for new schools or early learning facilities, capital and maintenance funding for existing schools, and are relevant to a number of VSBA programs – for example, the Modular Classrooms Program and Response Programs.

-Area schedules for early learning facilities are developed on a site-by-site basis because child place numbers, rooms and additional facility scope are determined by the NQF and contingent on agreed outcomes with third party partners and other strategic opportunities.
+Area schedules for early learning facilities are developed on a site by site basis.
+Child place numbers, rooms and additional facility scope are determined by the Education and Care Services National Law Act and, in the case of kindergartens, are contingent on agreed outcomes with third party partners and other strategic opportunities.
 The Early Childhood Strategy and Planning Unit prepares area schedules for each site prior to principal design consultant procurement.
-Indoor and outdoor space allocations in early learning facility design, including those in multi-storey buildings, must comply with the minimum requirements of the National Quality Framework (NQF) and the Children’s Services Act (CS Act).
+Indoor and outdoor space allocations in early learning facility design, including those in multi-storey buildings, must comply with the minimum requirements of the National Law Act.
 For further details, refer to Space Requirements for Early Childhood Services.

 DE maintains a Bushfire-at-Risk Register (BARR) that identifies schools and early learning facilities considered to be at the highest risk of fire danger within bushfire-prone areas.
 Inclusion on this register is a trigger for pre-emptive closure or relocation.
 Details can be found on the Bushfire At-Risk Register (BARR) webpage.

-An important aspect of emergency management planning for these schools is the designation of shelter-in-place.
-A shelter-in-place, or SIP, is a temporary shelter for staff and students from a potential or actual bushfire.
+An important aspect of emergency management planning for these schools and early learning facilities is the designation of shelter-in-place.
+A shelter-in-place, or SIP, is a temporary shelter for educators, children and students from a potential or actual bushfire.
 The SIP’s design and location must take into account its bushfire attack level, and proportionately reduce the use of combustible materials, noting that a non-combustible material produces only a limited amount of heat and flame when exposed to temperatures of approximately 750°C, as per the tests outlined in AS 1530.
 It must also support the contingency of needing to leave the SIP and move to a secondary shelter location in the event of the SIP igniting.

 Shelter-in-place is not designated with formal status by Emergency Management Victoria, nor does it provide the same bushfire protection as a fire refuge.
 A shelter-in-place is not intended to provide refuge to the wider community in the event of bushfire nor is it expected that the structure must survive a bushfire event.